mboyan/msc-thesis/README.md

 # Master Thesis
 Includes materials for Master's Thesis Project

+## Questions for meeting with Han 01.11.2024
+- How would physical signaling between spores work?
+Is there further evidence for this?

 ## Notes from meeting with Han 25.10.2024
 - Hypothesis: there is a diffusible signalling molecule between conidia.
 - When conidia are closer signal is high.
 More spores -> more concentration of inhibitor.